The wintry mountains also have a knack of uncovering faults with your car.

 - Operation snowsafe

-Be warned, the Police and Roads and Maritime Services conduct operation Snowsafe to target speeding, drink driving and seatbelt offences committed by people travelling to and from the snow.
+Be warned, the New South Wales (NSW) Police and Roads and Maritime Services conduct regular chain inspections.
+The NSW Police target speeding, drink driving and seatbelt offences committed by people travelling to and from the snow.

 - Watch your speed